-The Alabama Prison Arts + Education Project is a program of Auburn University’s College of Architecture, Design and Construction at Auburn University.
+The Alabama Prison Arts + Education Project is a program of the College of Architecture, Design and Construction at Auburn University.
 More information can be found at apaep.auburn.edu.

 Media interested in this story can contact Communications Director Preston Sparks at (334) 844-9999 or email@example.com.